A reader worries his debt-relief options will hurt more than they'll help.

 Credit counseling and debt counseling

 If you have balances on several credit cards, and each is charging a different interest rate, you can save by rolling them all into one lower-interest monthly payment.
-There are many ways to do this, each with its own pros and cons.
-Thankfully, picking the right one for your circumstances is easier than you think.
+There are a few ways to consolidate credit card debt, each with its own pros and cons.
+Picking the right one depends on how much you owe and your credit score.

-This is basically one step shy of bankruptcy.
-It sure sounds good: You settle your outstanding credit card debt for less than you owe, often pennies on the dollar.
+Debt settlement is a solution that’s basically one step shy of bankruptcy.
+You settle your outstanding credit card debt for less than you owe, in some cases for pennies on the dollar.
 Why would your debtors agree to take less?
 Because they know they might not get anything, and something is better than that.
-However, the Federal Trade Commission ranks unscrupulous debt management firms as one of the Top 15 most common purveyors of consumer fraud.
-So thoroughly investigate anyone offering this service.
+However, the Federal Trade Commission ranks unscrupulous debt settlement firms as one of the Top 15 most common purveyors of consumer fraud.
+So thoroughly investigate anyone offering this service to make sure the company is legit.

 I have good news, Paul, and even the bad news is good…

 Credit counseling doesn’t affect your credit score at all.
-The credit bureaus don’t care if you’ve consulted a professional counselor seeking advice on better managing your money — in fact, they’ll privately be pleased to hear it.
+The credit bureaus don’t care if you’ve consulted a professional counselor seeking advice on how to overcome challenges with debt — in fact, they’ll privately be pleased to hear it.
+The only notation in your credit report that you received free credit counseling will be a “soft” credit inquiry.
+When you get credit counseling, they check your credit report to help them evaluate your situation, but this soft pull doesn’t affect your credit score.

-Debt consolidation might help your credit score if it means you make your payments on time.
+Debt consolidation will usually help your credit score, as long as you make all the payments on the consolidated debt on time.
 That’s because “payment history” is 35 percent of your score, according to FICO.
-That eclipses the 15 percent for “length of credit history,” which might take a hit because you’re closing some accounts with higher interest rates, which you may have had for a while.
+That eclipses the 15 percent for “length of credit history,” which might take a hit if you close some accounts once you consolidate, particularly if you’ve had those account for a while.
+However, not all consolidation options require you to close your old accounts.

 Debt management programs may actually improve your credit score over time.
 Remember what I said above about the factors that comprise your score?
 Your payment history is the biggest chunk at 35 percent, but second is “amounts owed” at 30 percent.
 Well, each payment you make is lowering that amount.
-In the short run, though, your credit score might be affected.
-Or it might not.
-There are too many variables to list here, but know this: If you complete a DMP, eventually your credit score and your overall financial health will benefit.
+A debt management program may have a slightly negative effect on your credit because it closes your credit card accounts.
+But as with consolidation, that negative is usually outweighed by the positive payment history you build and the gradual decrease in what you owe.

-If you’re focused on your credit score, debt settlement is the only activity on this list you should worry about.
+If you’re focused on your credit score, debt settlement is the only activity on this list of debt relief programs that you should worry about.

 Why?
-Because even if a DMP makes a dent in your credit score for a little while, the alternative is far worse: You don’t pay off those out-of-control credit card bills, and eventually, you’re forced into debt settlement or bankruptcy.
-Then you can forget about getting good terms — or perhaps any at all — for a car or home.
+Because even if a DMP makes a dent in your credit score by closing your accounts, the alternative is far worse: You don’t pay off those out-of-control credit card bills, and eventually, you may be forced into debt settlement or bankruptcy.

 So don’t have confusion or fear.
 Find your inspiration.